 Sonic Doing and Thinking (40 Credits)

-Introduces the critical, creative and technical fundamentals that underpin sound arts through a series of lectures, performances and workshops.
+Introduces the critical, creative and technical fundamentals that underpin sound arts.

 Global Sound Cultures (20 credits)